 1. Recruit and organize as many neighbors as possible

-2. Contact Racine Neighborhood Watch to schedule a Block Watch meeting and presentation
+2. Contact Racine Neighborhood Watch, Inc. to schedule a Block Watch meeting and presentation

 3. At your meeting, discuss community concerns and develop an action plan.
-Racine Neighborhood Watch and local law enforcement will explain how you can create an alert neighborhood by using simple crime prevention methods
+Racine Neighborhood Watch, Inc. and local law enforcement will explain how you can create an alert neighborhood by using simple crime prevention methods

 4. Hold regular meetings and train

-5. Implement a phone tree and take action steps
+5. Implement acommunication system (phone tree, email, closed Facebook) and take action steps

 Interested?
 Want to learn more about organizing your Block Watch?